hoanghiephui/Unstoppable-Wallet-Website/src/faq/en/balance/how-to-hide-show-wallet-balance.md

-# How do you hide/show the wallet balance?
+# How to hide/show wallet balance?

-To hide or unhide total wallet balance and individual coin balances click on the total balance value on the Balance tab.
+To hide/unhide total wallet balance as well as individual coin balances click on the total balance value on the Balance tab.